“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 “You know him?”
 Leaf asks.

 “I was raised around here.
-My dad works for one of the nurseries that rent ranching land.”
+My dad runs a nursery on ranching land down south.”

 “You grew up on a pokemon ranch?
 Did you help take care of them?”

 “Some of the younger ones, yeah.”